Locations:

 Additional Common Questions

-Complete, sudden blockage of the femoral artery is a medical emergency.
+A complete, sudden blockage of your femoral artery is a medical emergency.
 Seek immediate medical attention if you experience:

 • Leg paralysis (inability to move your leg).